zeltornis/pygame-animation-helper/README.md

 Relies on a constants.py file where global project constants are declared.
 It expects there to be an FPS constant defined in constants.py.

-Also, in the current state, doesn't handle delta-time.

 Great for learning, prototyping, or small projects.

-Feel free to extend it with features like time-based updates, reverse playback, event callbacks when animations finish.
+Feel free to extend it with features like reverse playback or event callbacks when animations finish.

 ## License

 MIT License – free to use, modify, and share.